 Are you looking for a Massachusetts road trip steeped in history?
-While we encourage you to include hikes on your boomer road trips, exploring history adds a deeper dimension to your trip.
+While we encourage you to include hikes on your boomer road trips in your boomer travels, exploring history adds a deeper dimension to your trip.

 The Boston, Massachusetts area abounds with historical sites.
 Guest contributor, Susmita Sengupta, takes us on an early American history tour filled with charming town squares, historic homes and intriguing museums.